 The lyrics throughout the score are amended and emended by Gottlieb in manuscript (red pencil).
 In addition there are a few marginal notes and light scattered markings by Gottlieb in red pencil.
 Two photocopied pages and a contemporary clipping laid-in.

 2. Bernstein, Leonard. *Overture to “Candide”*.
 G. Schirmer’s Edition of Study Scores of Orchestral Works and Chamber Music.
 No. 79.
 New York: G. Schirmer, (Copyright 1957, plate no. 44206).
 Small quarto.
 Stapled printed wrapper. pp. , 47.
-Modest toning to the wrapper, wear and scattered small tears to the spine, else near fine.
+Modest toning on the wrapper, wear and scattered small tears on the spine, else near fine.

 Inscribed by Bernstein on the title page: “For Jack - / With everything good and fruitful for living and working - / LB.”

 3. Bernstein, Leonard, Stephen Sondheim, et al. *West Side Story*.
 Vocal Score.
 New York: Amberson: G. Schirmer, Inc. and Chappell & Co., Inc. (Copyright 1959, plate no. 44415).
 Large quarto.
 Printed wrapper. pp. , 200.
 Small sticker on front wrap with: “JG Personal” in manuscript, and Gottlieb’s initials written in red pencil on the title page.
 Modest soiling, some staining to the spine, else near fine.

 Signed in ink on the title page by Sid Ramin, Nina Bernstein, Alexander Bernstein, Tatiana Troyanos, Kiri Te Kanawa, and Jose Carreras.